Bird of prey: Attacks on humans

 Some evidence supports the contention that the African crowned eagle occasionally views human children as prey, with a witness account of one attack (in which the victim, a seven-year-old boy, survived and the eagle was killed), and the discovery of part of a human child skull in a nest.
 This would make it the only living bird known to prey on humans, although other birds such as ostriches and cassowaries have killed humans in self-defense and a lammergeier might have killed Aeschylus by accident.
 Many stories of Brazilian indigenous peoples speak about children mauled by Uiruuetê, the Harpy Eagle in Tupi language.
 Various large raptors like golden eagles are reported attacking human beings, but its unclear if they intend to eat them or if they have ever been successful in killing one.

 Some fossil evidence indicates large birds of prey occasionally preyed on prehistoric hominids.
 The Taung Child, an early human found in Africa, is believed to have been killed by an eagle-like bird similar to the crowned eagle.
 The Haast's eagle may have preyed on early humans in New Zealand, and this conclusion would be consistent with Maori folklore.
 Leptoptilos robustus might have preyed on both Homo floresiensis and anatomically modern humans, and the Malagasy crowned eagle, teratorns, Woodward's eagle and Caracara major are similar in size to the Haast's eagle, implying that they similarly could pose a threat to a human being.

 Vision

-Birds of prey have incredible vision and rely heavily on it for a number of tasks.
+Birds of prey have exceptionally good vision and rely heavily on it for a number of tasks.
 They utilize their high visual acuity to obtain food, navigate their surroundings, distinguish and flee from predators, mating, nest construction, and much more.
 They accomplish these tasks with a large eye in relation to their skull, which allows for a larger image to be projected onto the retina.
 The visual acuity of some large raptors such as eagles and Old World vultures are the highest known among vertebrates; the wedge-tailed eagle has twice the visual acuity of a typical human and six times that of the common ostrich, which possess the largest eyes of any terrestrial animal.